lunanfoldomics/Cinnamon-GUI/README.md

 - **Dynamic UI Components**: The user interface is built using Shiny components, providing a responsive and interactive experience.
 - **Image and Plot Display**: The application dynamically generates and displays images and plots using base64 encoding, ensuring efficient memory usage and performance.

-### 8. Credits and About

-- **Credits Section**: The application includes a credits section with information about the product, the company (Lunan Foldomics LLC), and contact details for further inquiries and customization requests.

 ## Detailed Workflow